willvar/aurpick/README.md

 # Rollback yay after a problematic update
 aurpick yay

+# Use GitHub AUR mirror (read-only experimental mirror)
+aurpick --github yay

 # Development mode (preserve temporary files for debugging)
 aurpick --dev yay
 ```

 ## How It Works

-1. Clone the AUR Git repository for the specified package
+1. Clone the AUR Git repository for the specified package (from official AUR or GitHub mirror)
 2. Traverse all commit history and extract PKGBUILD version information
 3. Provide interactive selection interface via fzf
 4. Switch to the selected historical commit